 Ductless mini-split vs. central air conditioning, which carries the day?

 Many people are looking to get the difference between the two.
-What are the pros and cons of the ductless mini split system?
+What are the pros and cons of the ductless mini-split system?
 How about those of the central air system?
+What is the most important when it comes to AC repair services?

 But most importantly, which one is the most suitable for you, your family and your home?